robinandeer/robinandeer.github.io/source/blog/2016-06-21-how-i-test-my-code-part-2.html.md

 	assert db_connection.get_row(name=name).age == 34
 ```

 When _pytest_ runs the above function it will look for a fixture called `db_connection` and run it.
 Whatever is yielded (or returned) will be passed along to the test function.
+We set the "scope" of the fixture to "function" so as soon as the test is complete, the block after the `yield` statement will run.
 You can pass as many fixtures as you want to a test.
-We set the "scope" of the fixture to "function" so as soon as the test is complete, the block after the `yield` statement will run.

 > Tip: test fixtures accept parameter-dependencies the same way as test functions.
-It's perfectly possible to nest test fixtures.
+It's perfectly possible to combine several test fixtures.

 Additional fixtures can be installed through plugins and _pytest_ itself comes with a few built in.
 For example there's the handy `tmpdir` fixture that provides unique temporary folders where you can test various side effects.